machinat/sociably/website/docs/telegram-platform.md

 Two things to note here:

-1. `login` prop have to be `true`.
+1. `login` prop has to be `true`.
-2. `url` prop should link to `/auth/telegram` endpoint of your server.
+2. `url` prop should link to the `/auth/telegram` endpoint of your server.

-The users will be logged in with Telegram account in the webview.
+The users will be logged in with the Telegram account in the webview.
 Check the [webview document](https://machinat.com/docs/embedded-webview) to learn more.

 ## Assets Manager